 - You'll receive a confirmation email or text message to let you know that the process is complete.

 Depending on your provider the process could be complete within 48 hours or up to 1 week from the date they receive requests.
 It may take longer if you have broadband speed issues.

 We have an employee process map (PDF: 593KB) available to help you understand these steps visually.

-We have a self-nomination process map (PDF: 76KB) available to help you understand these steps visually.
+A self-nomination process map (PDF: 76KB) is available to help you understand these steps visually.

 How your personal data will be used

 To claim this offer you'll need to provide some personal data.

 The data will be used by your network provider to apply the changes to your plan in line with the offer.